-Fiesta Dental Clinic provides high quality dental crowns built to your specifications, with highly durable ceramic and simulating the same color of your natural teeth
+Fiesta Dental Clinic provides high-quality dental crowns built to your specifications, with highly durable ceramic and simulating the same color of your natural teeth

-A crown, sometimes known as dental cap, is a type of dental restoration which completely caps or encircles a tooth or dental implant.
+A crown, sometimes known as a dental cap, is a type of dental restoration which completely caps or encircles a tooth or dental implant.
 Crowns are often needed when a large cavity threatens the ongoing health of a tooth.
-They are typically bonded to the tooth using a dental cement.
+They are typically bonded to the tooth using dental cement.
 Crowns can be made from many materials, which are usually fabricated using indirect methods.
 Crowns are often used to improve the strength or appearance of teeth.

 The most common method of crowning a tooth involves using a dental impression of a prepared tooth by a dentist to fabricate the crown outside of the mouth.
 The crown can then be inserted at a subsequent dental appointment.
-Using this indirect method of tooth restoration allows use of strong restorative materials requiring time-consuming fabrication methods requiring intense heat, such as casting metal or firing porcelain which would not be possible to complete inside the mouth.
+Using this indirect method of tooth restoration allows the use of strong restorative materials requiring time-consuming fabrication methods requiring intense heat, such as casting metal or firing porcelain which would not be possible to complete inside the mouth.

 As new technology and materials science has evolved, computers are increasingly becoming a part of crown fabrication, such as in CAD/CAM dentistry.